 Everyone has seen The Social Network and thinks, “His gut was right!
 Mine will be too.”
 But illustrating why that is the exception, not the rule is key.

 Not that all of our clients think that, but in all aspects of product development, showing why research, data, and targeted feedback are the way to go is essential I find.

 Someone who has a mature product and traction/DAU’s to support their guts findings in the past is a different story, but again, that is the exception, not the rule

-And I find with exec level, pure bullet points of findings is key.
+And I find with exec level, pure bullet points of findings are key.
 Give them all the dates, but they want the results, not the context of it.
 That’s purely personal experience, but helps sell the ideas better I find.

-Every startup office needs a poster giving a 10 second explainer on confirmation bias and how to avoid it.
+Every startup office needs a poster giving a 10-second explainer on confirmation bias and how to avoid it.

 To join in on future Q&A, check out our Product Manager HQ community!